jqapi/jqapi/README.md

 ## Todo
   - check if method is deprecated <entry type="method" name="live" return="jQuery" deprecated="1.7">
   - whats wrong with jQuery.xml long_desc stripping?
-  - there is nothing in the 'Uncategorized' categegory. check if there are entries and/or subcats.
   - cross browser css3
   - check sandbox for demos: https://github.com/versal/sandbox-js